taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 # Conclusions
 In summary, the comprehensive analysis of Seattle's crime trends from 2008 to 2022 has provided valuable insights into the city's public safety landscape.
 A general upward trend in crime rates was observed over the years, with larceny/theft, burglary, and assault being predominant.
 Specific areas, such as Queen Anne and Capitol Hill, showed higher incidences of assault and burglary, signaling the need for targeted interventions in these regions.

 The geographical distribution and density analysis unveiled variations, with some neighborhoods having high crime counts and others exhibiting higher crime rates per capita or per square mile.
-This highlights the necessity for tailored crime prevention methods in specific areas.
 The correlation between population density and crime count emphasizes the challenges faced by more densely populated areas.
+Downtown consistently ranks highest in all metrics.
+This showcases the needs for more resources in higher densed communities.

 The multi-level geographical analysis revealed intricate micro-level patterns of crime within Seattle.
 Although Downtown exhibited the highest overall crime rate among neighborhoods, a closer examination identified specific blocks with a concentration of criminal incidents.
 This nuanced understanding underscores the importance of exploring finer geographic units, such as individual blocks, to capture localized variations in crime distribution.